← Back to Blog

 The Damage: Average non-warranty "warranty" visit = $200-$500 in labor.
 If this happens twice a month, that's $4,800-$12,000/year.

-πŸ’‘ The Fix Document original work with photos.
+The Fix: Document original work with photos.
 Train crew to verify warranty before starting work.
 Have a clear process for billing non-warranty items.

 9. The Change Order Paper Chase Problem